Marketing analytics is the process of comprising data and technologies to establish trackable metrics and data-driven marketing activities.

 Intuitively, the metrics and data analysis should provide the best relationship between marketing inputs and consumer response.

 Set-up your objective function clearly.
 What are the business metrics the business wants to set as its goal for optimization?
-This may be one of any formulas of assessing business success, including market share, conversion rates, brand equity, customer lifetime value (CLV), retention rates, future growth potential, and business valuation.
+This may be one of any formulas for assessing business success, including market share, conversion rates, brand equity, customer lifetime value (CLV), retention rates, future growth potential, and business valuation.

 2. Connect the data across departments